WHAT IS WOMEN’S WEEKEND?

 3

-Not always!
-But if it' doesn’t, check to make sure your bike has a quick release adjustable seat post.
+It is recommended that your bike have a Dropper Post, but if not, check to make sure your bike has a quick release adjustable seat post.
 Being able to move your seat quickly=more fun.

 I don’t have a fancy new bike, is that okay?